 - It is recommeneded that an exchange period abroad is included in doctoral studies to enhance the internationalisation of doctoral students.

-- Manuscripts of all dissertations are submitted to the Dissertation Committee of LUT before the decision on starting the examination process is made.
+- Manuscripts of all dissertations are submitted to the Dissertation Committee of LUT University before the decision on starting the examination process is made.

-- The quality assessment of doctoral education as a whole takes place as part of the quality system audit of LUT (external/internal).
+- The quality assessment of doctoral education as a whole takes place as part of the quality system audit of LUT University (external/internal).

 - LUT DS gathers feedback on supervision and studies from the doctoral students during their studies.
 This is done every second year in May-June.

-- Each doctoral graduate also has the possibility to give feedback on doctoral education and services offered by LUT in connection with the graduation process.
+- Each doctoral graduate also has the possibility to give feedback on doctoral education and services offered by LUT University in connection with the graduation process.

 - In addition, feedback is received via doctoral student representatives of the LUT DS steering group.